JMGarCas/JMGarCas/README.md

-Heads up: I’ve been active on GitLab lately for work-related projects — that’s why GitHub’s been quieter than usual.
+⚠️ Heads up: I’ve been active on GitLab lately for company work — that’s why GitHub’s been quieter than usual.

 Projects below are arranged in rows, from newest to oldest.
 Private repositories aren’t shown.